How to Divide in Excel (Using Functions and Features)

 =C5/$C$14

-• Pull the Fill handle down to fill.
+• Pull the Fill handle down to fill

 Dividing multiple numbers from a column by a constant number

-Yes, you can use an array formula to divide one column by another.
-This is a time-saving task where you don’t need to drag down to fill columns.
+Using this method, you don’t need to drag down to fill columns.
 With a single click you will get the division result for all the cells.

 {=C5:C12/D5:D12}